 There is a storage compartment on top of the lid of the box where you can store you most frequently used items.
 With 32 tray compartments, there is plenty of space to put the gear for a typical day or two out, when a large box isn’t neccessary.
 Find it here on Amazon.

 Plano makes a bunch of smaller boxes.
 They’re similar to one another, but each comes with different dimensions.
-One that we like the best is the all-purpose, multi-functional 1715.
+One that we like the best is the all-purpose, multi-functional 2 sided tackle box.
 It is a reliable and compact, great for a satellite box or for someone who is just looking to have a day-box.

-The Plano 1715 features the see-through top that so many Planos have, which is great for folks who want to quickly scan their supplies without digging through the box.
-At 11′ x 8′ x 3″, this box is indeed small, but you will be surprised how much it can hold.
+The Plano Tackle Box features the see-through top that so many Planos have, which is great for folks who want to quickly scan their supplies without digging through the box.
+At 11.25 inches in length and 3″ in height, this box is on the smaller size, but you will be surprised how much it can hold.
 As long as you are not someone with a bunch of large fishing tools, or someone who requires larger lures for the fish you are going after, this will hold much of what you need.

-The dividers inside the box are adjustable and removable, so you can make room for whatever you might need to bring along with you.
+The 10 dividers inside the box are adjustable and removable.
+You can create up to 26 compartments, so you can make room for whatever you might need to bring along with you.
 The satchel-design is nice for carrying around because it is not as boxy.
 And you can’t go wrong with the durability of Plano.
 Find it here on Amazon.